kallsave/easy-html-webpack-plugin/README.md

 Installation
 ------------
-You must be running webpack2 or higher
+You must be running webpack2 or webpack3

 Install the plugin with npm:
 ```shell